How to Use Olive Oil for Weight LossReading time: 10 min

 Nutritional Profile of Olive Oil

-It’s also got high amounts of healthy oleic and linoleic fatty acids which can even fight back against heart disease as well as other metabolic concerns.
+It’s also got high amounts of healthy oleic and linoleic fatty acids, which can even fight back against heart disease and other metabolic concerns.

 Types of Olive Oil